Uncovering secrets within paintings

 This new information is helping art historians reinterpret and better contextualise their collections.
 However, new digital analysis techniques often come with reams of data to interpret.
 AI algorithms clever enough to understand the physics of how the data was collected may provide the key to unlocking insights humans alone would struggle to extract.

-In this talk, Professor Pier Luigi Dragotti will discuss his own AI augmented chemical analysis of Leonardo’s “Virgin of the Rocks”.
+In this talk, Professor Pier Luigi Dragotti discusses his own AI-augmented chemical analysis of Leonardo’s “Virgin of the Rocks”.
 This project, in collaboration with the National Gallery and University College London, has revealed in great clarity hidden drawings of an abandoned composition.